5 Reasons Why We Should Give MS Paint a Chance | An Artist's Plea

 “This morning I received a barrage of messages from all around the world, people asking me, ‘Miranda, have you heard!?
 MS Paint is dead!’” she says.

-Although Microsoft announced MS Paint will still be available for free in the Windows Store, the accessibility of it won’t be the same, notes Lorikeet.
+Although Microsoft quickly made a follow-up announcement stating MS Paint will still be available for free in the Windows Store, the accessibility of it won’t be the same, notes Lorikeet.
 She shares with us five reasons why she loves this program and how it’s made her work unique.

 1. MS Paint is the most accessible program on the planet.